Olongapo: Spanish colonial era

-American period
+American occupation

 On May 1, 1898, the construction of the Spanish Administration Building was nearly complete when Admiral Dewey's flagship, USS Olympia, led the Asiatic Fleet into Manila Bay.
-A detachment of Admiral Dewey's fleet bombarded the navy yard.
+A detachment of Dewey's fleet bombarded the navy yard.
 Eventually, after the surrender, Spain relinquished all her rights in the Philippines to the United States.
 This marked the end of more than three hundred years of Spanish rule over the islands.

-Realizing the tremendous importance of Olongapo as a naval facility, the U.S. Navy decided to keep the base in functioning order; the President of the United States, then Theodore Roosevelt, on November 9, 1901, by executive order, reserved the waters of Subic and some of the adjacent lands for naval purposes.
+Realizing the tremendous importance of Olongapo as a naval facility, the U.S. Navy decided to keep the base in functioning order; US President Theodore Roosevelt, on November 9, 1901, by executive order, reserved the waters of Subic and some of the adjacent lands for naval purposes.

 The naval station was widened and with the establishment of the American rule in the Philippines.
 American defenses in the islands were facilities left by the Spanish Navy which were taken over by the United States.

 Olongapo grew in direct proportion to the growth of the naval station.
 More people came to live in Olongapo since the Navy offered employment.
 To most Filipinos during that time, it was a welcome change.
 The promise of a different kind of experience as shop workers and office help induced many young men to leave their farms and fishing boats to work in the Navy Yard.
 Others finding the lure of the sea irresistible joined the U.S. Navy.

-Olongapo impressed its visitors as being one of the finest communities in the country.
-People passing through the town never failed to comment on its cleanliness and orderliness.
+Pre-war Olongapo impressed its visitors as being one of the finest communities in the country, praised for its cleanliness and orderliness.

-World War II
+Japanese occupation

 When the war broke out in 1941, the old town was obliterated.
-Olongapo had to suffer the brunt of destruction twice.
+Olongapo was twice destroyed.

 On December 14, 1941, Japanese bombers attacked the Olongapo/Subic Bay area.
 Ten days later, the order was given to burn Subic Bay Naval Station and withdraw.
-Olongapo was set aflame by the local Filipinos in anticipation of Japanese troop arrival.
+Olongapo was set aflame by the Filipinos in anticipation of the Japanese arrival.
 The USS New York was scuttled in Subic Bay.
 When the American forces made a last-ditch stand on the Bataan peninsula, the Naval Station was abandoned and most of its facilities were burned before the Japanese came.

 In 1945, Olongapo was again bombed, shelled and burned.
-Joint American and Philippine Commonwealth ground troops aided the recognized guerrilla fighters in liberating Olongapo from the Japanese forces.
-With the exceptions of the Station Chapel (it was the Olongapo Parish Church before the war) and the Spanish Gate, none of its former landmarks withstood the sweep of the war's fury.
+Joint American and Philippine Commonwealth ground troops aided guerrilla fighters in liberating Olongapo from the Japanese forces.
+With the exceptions of the Station Chapel (the Olongapo Parish Church before the war) and the Spanish Gate, none of its former landmarks withstood the war.
 The general headquarters between the United States Army, Philippine Commonwealth Army & Philippine Constabulary were located in Olongapo during and after World War II, and were active until 1946 after operating against the Japanese for the liberation of Central Luzon.